-Traffic Court - The court in which your case was originally heard.
-This court hears civil traffic cases.
-This is also the court whose action you are appealing.
-The Notice of Appeal, Appellant's and Appellee's memoranda, and motions for extension of time to file memoranda must all be filed in this court.
+Lower Court - The court in which your case was originally heard.
+This is the court whose action you are appealing.
+The Notice of Appeal, Appellant's and Appellee's Memoranda, and motions for extension of time to file memoranda must all be filed in this court.

-Memorandum - A document written by a party and submitted to the traffic court for the purpose of appellate review.
-A Memorandum affords the parties an opportunity to explain to the Superior Court why the traffic court's decision should be overturned or affirmed.
+Memorandum - A document written by a party and submitted to the lower court for the purpose of appellate review.
+A Memorandum explains to the Superior Court why the lower court's decision should be overturned or affirmed.

-Motion - A motion is a paper filed with the traffic court or the Superior Court asking the court to grant a request.
-For example, a motion is filed in the traffic court for an extension of time to file your Memorandum.
+Motion - A motion is a paper filed with the lower court or the Superior Court asking the court to grant a request.
+For example, a motion is filed in the lower court for an extension of time to file your Memorandum.